 If an injured principal of a company is denied compensation benefits under this policy, that principal's earnings prior to the date of injury are not assessed.
-Claims from a responsible principal of a company that has registered but has defaulted in paying assessments, or his or her dependants, will be honoured but a deduction from the resulting benefits will be made to offset the debt.
+Compensable claims from a responsible principal of a company that has registered but has defaulted in paying assessments, or that principal's dependants, will be accepted but a deduction from the resulting benefits will be made to offset the debt.

-Active officers of a cooperative are considered workers in the same manner as principals of a limited company, including the circumstances as described above.
+Active officers of a cooperative or an incorporated society are considered workers in the same manner as principals of a limited company, including the circumstances as described above.